Fish en Papillote Recipe

 FISH EN PAPILLOTE INSTRUCTIONS

-1. Fold parchment paper so there is a crease in the middle (length-wise).
+1. Fold the parchment paper so there is a crease down the middle (lengthwise).

 2. Build a layer of sliced lemons, tomatoes, shallots, thyme, and basil.